 There are two types of shellfish, crustaceans and mollusks.
 Crustaceans, includes, crab, lobster, shrimp etc…Mollusks include, oysters, clams, mussels and scallops.

 Now that being said, what’s my favorite mollusk?
 Yep!
 You guessed it…… by far it’s the OYSTER.
-Let me tell you, I can have these any which way you make them, but certainly on the half shell is one of my favorites and you know what?
+Let me just say this, I can have these any which way you make them, but certainly on the half shell is one of my favorites!
 I lovve them simply adorned….some lime, some hot sauce…..and that’s it!
-Then just,….chew,…..swallow.
-Enjoy!!!!!!!!!
+Then just,……slurp….chew,…..swallow.
 Another emoji…smiling, BIG GRIN!

 Here’s usually how it goes from that point on……

 “That was gooood, OMG, that wasn’t bad at all, OMG that was reaaaally good.”
 “Could I try one more?”
 And I just smirk and say, “absolutely, here you go!”

 And this is for YOU if you have never had one……”don’t knock it, till YOU try it!” 😉

 Here are some interesting fun facts about oysters.